-- 1. Open Public Hearing

-- 2. Staff Report (≤ 10 minutes)

-- 3. Appellant's statement (≤ 8 minutes)

-- 4. Applicant's statement (where applicable) (≤8 minutes)

-- 5. Questions from the Council

-- 6. Public comment

-- 7. Applicant's response to public comment (where applicable) (2 minutes)

-- 8. Appellant's response to public comment (2 minutes)
+- 1. Open Public Hearing - 2.
+Staff Report (preferably $\leq 10$ minutes) - 3.
+Appellant's statement (preferably $\leq 8$ minutes) - 4.
+Applicant's statement (where applicable) (preferably ≤ 8 minutes) - 5.
+Questions from the Council - 6.
+Public comment - 7.
+Applicant's response to public comment (where applicable) (preferably 2 minutes) - 8.
+Appellant's response to public comment (preferably 2 minutes)

 - 9. Close Public Hearing

 - 10. City Council discussion and vote

-- 8.12 City Council Recess Period.
-The City Council recess period shall begin the first Tuesday in August and end the Tuesday following Labor Day.
+- 8.11 City Council Recess Period.
+The City Council recess period shall begin the first Tuesday in August at 12:00 a.m. and end the Tuesday following Labor Day at 12:00 a.m.
 During any recess period, the City Manager is authorized to take such ministerial actions for matters of operational urgency, including such emergency actions as are necessary for the immediate preservation of the public peace, health, or safety, as would normally be taken by the City Council during the period of recess, except for those duties specifically reserved to the Council by law.
 This authority extends throughout the period of recess established by the City Council and includes the authority to execute agreements and make expenditures necessary for the exigent operational matters.
 The City Manager shall make a full and complete report to the City Council at its first regularly scheduled meeting following the period of recess of actions taken by the City Manager pursuant to this section, at which time the City Council may make such findings as may be required to ratify the actions of the City Manager.
+Nothing in this Section prevents the City Council from calling a special meeting during the recess period.